 A plan is not allowed to amend or convert the plan in any way that would discriminate based on age.
 A cash balance plan formula that uses age neutral pay credits is considered non-discriminatory based on age.

-U.S. Department of Labor, Employee Benefits Security Administration, What You Should Know About Your Retirement Plan
+U.S. Department of Labor, Employee Benefits Security Administration, What You Should Know About Your Retirement Plan (PDF)

 U.S. Department of Labor, Cash Balance Plans Questions & Answers